 We are going to have more available soon as we had our annual health clinic in April 2019.
 We keep a lot of sister pairs to determine who is the better one who passes health testing better to improve the breed.
 Well they all passed cardiac and eye exams!
 So many Frenchies have so many health problems because people breed anything and do not do heart testing and don't care if the nares are so small the dog cant breath.
 Health and happiness of our puppies is top priority.
 Every dog should be born able to breath with ease, not bred to what looks the most cute, because it is so far deformed it cant hardly breath and needs surgery, or cant do stairs due to back problems.
 All our dogs are tested for DM and we avoid any pairs who may have puppies who are DM positive.
 Many breeders do no testing at all!

 We offer a contract to approved homes who are interested in having one of our female puppies / dogs.

 The family must live close enough to us that transporting her here a few times a year would not be a problem.

 Basically the dog will be owned by us, but live with a family.
-She would be here anytime she is in season (about twice a year), for health testing once a year, and when bred to have and raise the puppies.
+She would be here anytime she is in season (about once, or twice a year), for health testing once a year, and if pregnant to deliver and raise the puppies until 8 to 9 weeks of age.
 When she is retired she will be spayed and stay in her adopted home as a pet.
 Ownership will be transferred to her family at that time.

-We have several families with dogs on the program now.
-Its a great way to be involved with the joy of puppies without any of the expense or stress of the puppies or finding terrific homes.
+We have several families with dogs in the program now.
+Its a great way to be involved with the joy of puppies without any of the expense, stress of the puppies, or finding terrific homes for the pups.
 Plus we will babysit her when families go on vacations if needed and then she is in a familiar environment and lives with us, even sleeping with us if that is what she is use to.